anyepeter/To-Do-List/README.md

 # Todo List project

-> In this project, an individual can set a list of things to do achive by the end of a day.
+>In this project, an individual can set a list of things to do and achieve them by the end of the day.

 ## The project is built using